-You only need 4 basic ingredients to make a Victoria Sponge Cake.
+You only need 4 basic ingredients to bake a Sponge Cake.
 Butter, Sugar, Eggs and Flour.
 Vanilla Extract is added once all your ingredients are beaten together.
-Grease and line the loose bottomed cake tins with baking parchment on the bottom.
+Grease and line the loose bottomed baking tins or cake tins with baking parchment on the bottom.

-When the cake batter is well mixed, spread the batter evenly between the two cake tins.
+When the cake batter is well mixed, spread it evenly between the two cake tins.